cblupodev/rememberthemilk/README.md

-# Postpone tasks by time (such as 1 hour from now or 10 minutes from now)
+# Postpone tasks by hourly time (such as 1 hour from now or 10 minutes from now)

 [Video demo](https://www.youtube.com/watch?v=N0nkTta5aPI)